-Kashmir: Suspected militant killed in gunfight in Kulgam, two security forces personnel injured
+J&K: Suspected militant killed in gunfight in Kulgam, two members of security forces injured

-The gunfight broke out on Thursday after two militants fired at a Border Security Force Convoy on the Jammu-Srinagar National Highway.
+The gunfight broke out on Thursday after two militants fired at a Border Security Force convoy on the Jammu-Srinagar National Highway.

 A suspected militant was killed in a gunfight with security forces in Jammu and Kashmir’s Kulgam district on Friday, the police said.
-Two security forces personnel and two civilians were injured.
+Two members of the security forces and two civilians were injured.

 The gunfight broke out on Thursday after two militants fired at a Border Security Force convoy on the Jammu-Srinagar National Highway.
 “The fire was retaliated by an ROP [road opening party] of police and security forces,” a police spokesperson told PTI.

-The spokesperson added that the Army also reached the spot and sealed the area.
+The spokesperson added that the Army also joined the operation and sealed the area.

-After the security forces chased the militants, they hid in a building in Malpora area of Kulgam, Greater Kashmir reported.
-One of them was shot dead.
+After the security forces pursued the militants, they hid in a building in Malpora area of Kulgam, Greater Kashmir reported.
 The police evacuated 22 civilians from the area.
+One militant was shot dead.

 The militant killed in the encounter was affiliated to the Lashkar-e-Toiba, Vijay Kumar, inspector general of police, Kashmir range, said, according to The Hindu.

-The police recovered AK-47 rifles and grenades from the spot of the gunfight.
+The police recovered AK-47 rifles and grenades from the site of the gunfight.
 “A major incident [has been] averted,” Kumar said.
 “Congratulations to CRPF, Army and Police.”